Academic term: United States

 The above reflects federal government definitions.
-However, other sources define a semester as only containing two periods (fall and spring) of 15 weeks each and a trimester as containing three periods (fall, spring, summer) of 12 to 14 weeks each, and quarters of 10 weeks, or semesters as being 15 to 17 weeks, trimesters 10 to 12 weeks, and quarters 10 weeks each.
+However, other sources define a semester system as only containing two periods (fall and spring) of 15 weeks each and a trimester system as containing three periods (fall, spring, summer) of 12 to 14 weeks each, and quarters of 10 weeks, or semesters as being 15 to 17 weeks, trimesters 10 to 12 weeks, and quarters 10 weeks each.

 As an academic year comprises three quarters or two semesters, two semester credit hours = three quarter credit hours.
 Thus, a four-year bachelor's degree typically requires a minimum of 180 quarter hours (12 quarters) or 120 semester hours (eight semesters), requiring an average of 15 credit hours per quarter or semester to complete in four years.

 Primary and secondary school calendars in the US

 In the United States, the K–12 school calendar is determined by the individual states, and in some cases by the local school district, so there is considerable variation.
 The academic year typically consists of two 18-week semesters, each divided into two nine-week marking periods (or quarters) or three six-week marking periods, and constituting 170 to 186 instructional days (with an average of 180).
 An instructional week is five instructional days, measured Monday–Friday at most public and private schools although there are variations.
 Grades are usually reported per marking period, but major examinations are given per semester or per year.

 The traditional start date for the school year has been the Tuesday after Labor Day.
 Although some schools still keep this tradition, many schools now start in late August or sometimes as early as late July while some other schools (especially private ones) may start as late as the mid to late September or the first week in October.
 The school year usually ends around late-May or as late as mid or late June).

 School holidays in the United States vary by jurisdiction.
 They include federal, state, and local holidays, all or only some of which may be observed by an individual school district.
 In addition to these legal holidays, there are vacation periods of varying length, a recess of two weeks during the winter holiday period at Christmas and New Year and a one-week spring break in March or April being typical.

 Sprinkled throughout the year, many schools have "in-service" days which are days off for the students and where faculty and staff receive staff development or training.
 Additionally, there may be days set aside for parent–teacher conferences on student progress, especially in primary school.
 Sometimes schools do half-day in-service days in which students are dismissed early, rather than full-day holidays.

 Unplanned interruptions in schooling (such as weather events like heavy snow) can extend the school year on occasion.
 Such calendar extensions, as well as the initial cancellations, are decided by each local administration and announced to the parents in as timely manner as possible.